xrdocs/cloud-scale-networking/_tutorials/ncs5500-routing-in-vrf.md

 We received several comments just after posting this article, related to the allocation mode used here.
 Let's try to summarize the key points.

-TL;DR: per-ce mode being by default the resilient one in this XR implementation, it's the best bet if you don't know which one to select instead of the per-prefix.
+TL;DR: per-ce is the best bet if you don't know which one to select instead of the per-prefix.

 Several use-cases involving "maximum-path eiBGP" can be broken by per-vrf allocation and he recommends to use per-CE when possible.
 To compare the different options:

-- per-prefix (default)
+Per-prefix (default)
  - Good label diversity for core loadbalancing,
  - able to get MPLS statistics (note: this last comment is not applicable for NCS5500 since we don't have statistics in the "show mpls forwarding", it's more appropriate for CRS, ASR9k, ...)
  - Can cause scale issues

-- per-CE (resilient)
+Per-CE (resilient)
  - Single label allocated by CE, whatever number of prefixes, improved scale
  - EIBGP multipath, PIC is supported, single Label lookup

-- per-VRF
+Per-VRF
  - Single label allocated for the whole VRF, thus additional lookup required to forward traffic
  - Potential forwarding loop during local traffic diversion to support PIC
  - No support for EIBGP multipath